jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Updated code to use aria-labelledby for restaurants not eaten at yet in the INDEX.php, NOTEATEN.php, TEST.php, and TEST.html files.
 * Added Indiana - (IN) to the drop down list and created necessary IN JSON file to the INDEX.php, NOTEATEN.php, TEST.php, and TEST.html files.
 * Added Arizona - (AZ) to the drop down list and created necessary AZ JSON file to the INDEX.php, NOTEATEN.php, TEST.php, and TEST.html files.
 * Added Tucson, AZ - (TUS) to the drop down list and created necessary TUS JSON file to the INDEX.php, NOTEATEN.php, TEST.php, and TEST.html files.